Eidos Interactive: Parent Eidos taken over by SCi (2005–2009)

 Core Design pitched a Tomb Raider remake for the game's 10th anniversary to SCi/Eidos in 2005.
 Former studio manager Gavin Rummery stated in 2015 that SCi loved the project, but Crystal Dynamics had their own demo, which then convinced SCi to cancel Core's project (Tomb Raider: Anniversary).
 In May 2006, Rebellion Developments acquired Core Designs' assets and staff, while the Core brand and intellectual property, including Tomb Raider, remained with SCi.
 In December 2006, Warner Bros. licensed classic properties to SCi, while investing for 10.3% of SCi shares.
 In 2007, SCi acquired a number of new studios for its New Media division: mobile phone developer Rockpool Games, along with its two sister companies Ironstone Partners and SoGoPlay, Morpheme, and gaming portal Bluefish Media.
-Majesco Entertainment signed a distribution deal for eight games with SCi in April 2007.
+Majesco signed a distribution deal for eight games with SCi in April 2007.
 In November 2007, SCi opened a new studio in Montreal, Quebec, which was later named Eidos-Montréal and developed a new game in the Deus Ex franchise.